smart-on-fhir/cumulus-library-kidney-transplant/RUNNING.md

 created by the kidney study.
 Full runs of this work should reference the full set of notes, at `irae__sample_casedef_*`.

+A reminder that PHI-free example notes and example LLM responses can be found in our [cumulus-kidney-transplant-examples](https://github.com/smart-on-fhir/cumulus-kidney-transplant-examples) repo.
+Specifically, LLM responses for our four tasks can be found under [/examples/fhir/llm-output](https://github.com/smart-on-fhir/cumulus-kidney-transplant-examples/tree/main/examples/fhir/llm-output)

 ## Prerequisites